DominikZig/ride_tracker/README.md

 **Functionality:**

-This project allows you to create, read, update and delete entries a list of mountain bike rides to track which ones you have done, the duration it took and the date you did it.
+This project allows you to create, read, update and delete entries in a list of mountain bike rides to track which ones you have done, the duration it took and the date you did it.

 **Technical Info:**